 Terrazzo is the new star of the international design scene.
 The colorful flooring exudes Mediterranean flair, ease and elegance.
 Get to know the zero-emission eye-catcher

 The Terrazzo floor is the new trend of the designer scene.
 In addition to its characteristic appearance, which consists of many-colored rock fragments, the beautiful surface scores through innumerable design options.

 Above all, the floor covering impresses with its outstanding eco-balance, since only natural materials are used for the production.
 Thanks to the latest processing technology, the Terrazzo trend is increasingly used in the furniture and design segment.

 What is terrazzo floor?

 Terrazzo floor is a two-layer, mineral composite material that is poured from a cement base, water or lime.
 Its special surface structure results from the addition of colored rock splinters.
 Originally, the flooring was invented in medieval Italy for the recovery of stone remains.
 Today, the exceptional cast floor is increasingly used due to its pleasing aesthetics and durability.

 Just like screed, terrazzo flooring is poured joint-free by hand or alternatively laid in the form of prefabricated tiles.
 Traditional production mixes water, cement or lime with binding agents with the addition of any rock granulate such as quartz, pieces of glass or metal.
 The mass is then poured out and rolled in several layers.

 After drying, the ground is sanded, revealing its true character.
 Depending on the subsequent surface treatment and sealing by wax or oil, a lustrous or matt appearance is achieved as desired.
 Hardened and sealed, it is also waterproof.
 Terrazzo specialists produce custom flooring according to the client's taste and budget.

-Image source & copyright by Robin Grasby (production process Terrazzo for Milan Design Week)
+Image source & Copyright by Robin Grasby (Terrazzo manufacturing process for Milan Design Week)

 Terrazzo floor and sustainability